monospice/laravel-redis-sentinel-drivers/README.md

 `.env`.

-If you created a specific connection in the `'redis-sentinel'` database configuration for the queue, replace `'default'` with the name of the connection.
+If you created a specific connection in the `'redis-sentinel'` database configuration for the queue, replace `'connection' => 'default'` with the name of the connection.
 If desired, replace the value of `'queue'` with the name of the queue you'd like to use.

 Using Sentinel Connections for Standalone Redis Commands